 The bind:

 Niri doesn’t have a built-in scratchpad like i3, but you can implement one with a shell script and Nirius.
-Press Super+S to toggle a floating Alacritty terminal, if it doesn’t exist yet, create it; if it’s visible, hide it to a named workspace; if it’s hidden, bring it back.
+Press Super+S to toggle a floating Alacritty terminal.
+If it doesn’t exist yet, it creates one.
+If it’s visible, it hides it to a named workspace.
+If it’s hidden, it brings it back.

 The key insight is using a named workspace (scratchpad-hidden) as a holding area and tracking the window by app-id via niri msg -j windows and jq.